jikuja/vaadin-yamapa/README.md

 yamapa
 ==============

-Course assignment for TUCS course "Development of Modern Web Applications (with Vaadin)" fall 2016
+Course assignment for TUCS course "Development of Modern Web Applications (with Vaadin)" fall 2016.

+More information available in http://dy.fi/iagw

 Description
 --------------